OpenDreamKit/OpenDreamKit/OpenDreamKit.rst

   communities to focus the work forces on their core specialty: the implementation of mathematical algorithms and databases.

+Many people in the community have been working really hard on the above items but lack crucially manpower or funding; the purpose is to supply them with such.

 The European H2020 call `EINFRA-9: e-Infrastructure for Virtual Research Environment
 <http://ec.europa.eu/research/participants/portal/desktop/en/opportunities/h2020/topics/2144-einfra-9-2015.html>`_
-was a natural fit: indeed putting the focus on Virtual Research Environments nicely wraps up all the above needs in a single aim.
+is a natural fit: putting the emphasis on Virtual Research Environments nicely wraps up all the above needs in a single aim.

 A great opportunity is the rapid emergence of key technologies, and in